samrogers-com/aws_nginx_nodejs/README.md

 POC ( Proof Of Consept ) Using Terraform for Infrastructure and Ansible for Configuration Management

-The goal of this project is to  create a configurable AWS VPC project that allows provisioning a  Basic Nodejs web stack with Load Balancer service As as Bonus Nginx is also in a basic configuration
+The goal of this project is to  create a configurable AWS VPC project that allows provisioning of a complete VPC infrastructure:
+*   VPC
+    *   Availablity Zone(s)
+    *   Internet Gateway
+    *   Network ACL
+    *   Route Table
+    *   Subnets
+    *   Security Groups

+This also include a ELB loadbalancer with three Basic Nodejs (Centos 7) web stack using Nginx and NodeJS

 ## Terraform